Census

 A census taker visits a family of indigenous Dutch Travellers living in a caravan in the Netherlands in 1925.

-A census (from Latin censere, 'to assess') is the procedure of systematically acquiring, recording, and calculating information about the members of a given population, which are then usually displayed through statistics.
-This term is used mostly in connection with national population and housing censuses; other common censuses include censuses of agriculture, traditional culture, business, supplies, and traffic censuses.
-The United Nations (UN) defines the essential features of population and housing censuses as "individual enumeration, universality within a defined territory, simultaneity and defined periodicity", and recommends that population censuses be taken at least every ten years.
-UN recommendations also cover census topics to be collected, official definitions, classifications, and other useful information to coordinate international practices.
+A census (from the Latin censere, 'to assess') is the procedure of systematically acquiring, recording, and calculating information about the members of a given population, which is then usually presented through statistics.
+This term is used mostly in connection with national population and housing censuses.
+Other common censuses include censuses of agriculture, traditional culture, businesses, supplies, and traffic censuses.
+The United Nations (UN) defines the essential features of population and housing censuses as "individual enumeration, universality within a defined territory, simultaneity, and defined periodicity", and recommends that population censuses be conducted at least every ten years.
+UN recommendations also cover census topics to be collected, official definitions, classifications, and other information to coordinate international practices.